cunnie/writings/i_am_become_forever.md

 were harried businessmen and businesswomen hoping to magically free up time.
 It was similar to the tabloids in the supermarket check-out that touted, "The Ice Cream diet: eat all the ice cream you want and still lose weight!"
-They were con jobs that differed only in their sophistication.
+They were con jobs that differed only in their sophistication and audience.

 She had cleared her schedule for all of Monday.
 She had been at work since 7am polishing some last minute details.
 At 8am sharp she received a call from the